-The primary use of buprenorphine is in the treatment of opioid dependence.
-As part of opioid replacement therapy, it can assist a patient manage cravings and withdrawal symptoms during drug detox and ongoing treatment.
+Buprenorphine is primarily used to treat opioid use disorders.
+As a part of opioid replacement therapy, it can help patients manage cravings and withdrawal symptoms during drug detox and ongoing treatment.

 Opioid Replacement Therapy